Uremia: Oral manifestations

 In patients with renal disease, pallor of the oral mucosa can sometimes be noticed due to anaemia caused by reduction of erythropoietin.
 Uraemia can lead to alteration of platelet aggregation.
-This situation, combined with the use of heparin and other anticoagulants in haemodialysis, causes the patients to become predisposed to ecchymosis, petechiae, and haemorrhages in the oral cavity.
-It can also lead to mucositis and glossitis which can bring about pain and inflammation of the tongue and oral mucosa.
-In addition, patients might also experience altered taste sensations, dysgeusia, and be predisposed to bacterial and candidiasis infections.
+This situation, combined with the use of heparin and other anticoagulants in haemodialysis, causes these patients to become predisposed to ecchymosis, petechiae, and haemorrhages in the oral cavity.
+It can also lead to mucositis and glossitis, which can bring about pain and inflammation of the tongue and oral mucosa.
+In addition, patients might also experience altered taste sensations (dysgeusia) and be predisposed to bacterial and candidiasis infections.
 Candidiasis is more frequent in renal transplant patients because of generalized immunosuppression.

 In children with renal disease, enamel hypoplasia of the primary and permanent dentition has been observed.
 The abnormalities of dental development correlate with the age at which metabolic disturbances occur.
 For example, enamel hypoplasia in the form of white or brown discoloration of primary teeth is commonly seen in young children with early-onset renal disease.
-Poor oral hygiene, a carbohydrate-rich diet, disease-related debilitation, hypoplastic enamel, low salivary flow rate and long-term medication contribute to increased risk of caries formation.
-However, the patients usually have low caries activity, particularly in children.
+Poor oral hygiene, a carbohydrate-rich diet, disease-related debilitation, hypoplastic enamel, low salivary flow rate and long-term medication contribute to increased risk of cavity formation.
+However, the patients usually have low cavity activity, particularly in children.
 This is due to the presence of highly buffered and alkaline saliva caused by the high concentration of urea nitrogen and phosphate in saliva.
-The salivary pH will usually be above the critical pH level for demineralization of the enamel to occur and this helps to prevent the formation of caries.
-Besides that, pulpal narrowing and calcifications is a frequent finding in patients with renal disease.
+The salivary pH will usually be above the critical pH level for demineralization of the enamel to occur, and this helps to prevent the formation of cavities.
+Besides that, pulpal narrowing and calcifications are a frequent finding in patients with renal disease.
 For patients who are on dialysis, the nausea and vomiting resulting from dialysis treatment may lead to severe tooth erosion.